dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   glReadPixels(0, 0, SCR_WIDTH, SCR_HEIGHT, GL_RGB, GL_UNSIGNED_BYTE, frame);
   ```

-* Another fix is to render the ImGui window to the default framebuffer rather than the non-MSAA FBO.
-This also doesn't mess up the ImGui window, the viewport, or the screen recording, and the viewport is centred, however, the ImGui window doesn't show up in the screen recording.
-One other benefit is that the ImGui window can be dragged outside of the viewport and doesn't disappear unlike the previous fix, as it is not rendered onto the FBO:
+* Another fix is to render the Dear ImGui window to the default framebuffer rather than the non-MSAA FBO.
+This also doesn't mess up the Dear ImGui window, the viewport, or the screen recording, and the viewport is centred, however, the Dear ImGui window doesn't show up in the screen recording.
+One other benefit is that the Dear ImGui window can be dragged outside of the viewport and doesn't disappear unlike the previous fix, as it is not rendered onto the FBO:

   ```cpp
   glViewport(0, 0, SCR_WIDTH, SCR_HEIGHT);